Avinash Bharwaney, Kids4Kids Alumni

 Kids4Kids has transformed my life.
 It has helped me develop awareness for not only global issues, but ones that occur in our 'backyard' as well.
 More importantly, it has given me the platform to gain exposure connecting with people, honing my listening and empathizing skills.
 These are highly treasured mental takeaways from my time with Kids4Kids that continue to help me even at the workplace today.

 This year, I reunited with Kids4Kids on its 10th anniversary and was invited by the team to help coordinate the Kids4Kids alumni network.
 I am thrilled to take on this role as I feel my years at Kids4Kids when I was younger has given me a lot.
-Now that I am graduated and in my early twenties, I want to give back to Kids4Kids and contribute to its vision to empower kids and youth in Hong Kong to be changemakers.
+Now that I am graduated and in my early twenties, I want to give back to Kids4Kids and contribute to its vision to empower kids and youth in Hong Kong to be create positive impact in the community.

 Remember this always: "You are never too young to change the world!"